 The use of special text formatting in the abstract should be minimized.
 It cannot be guaranteed that special formatting will correctly appear in all output media (see “Publications”).

-Abstract submission is expected to close on March 31, 2021, and all submitters will be notified of the outcome of the review by June 15, 2021.
+Abstract submission will close on April 12, 2021, and all submitters will be notified of the outcome of the review in mid-June.